 Mac users become aware of disk space when a message appears that ‘there isn’t sufficient free space’ when they download documents from the Internet.
 While checking the status of storage, you may see the category “Other” consumes a lot of space.

 You can delete them but be cautious.
 Clearing things like .dmg documents that are leftovers from the installation are fine, however, when you begin getting into cache files and other files, you can immediately run into issues.
 For instance, erasing a cache from an old application that is no longer in use won’t bring on any issues.

 But it will cause a problem if you erase one from an application you do utilize.
-The general guideline is in case you don’t know what something is or what it does, leave as it is.
+The general guideline is in case you don’t know what something is or what it does, leave it as it is.
 We strongly suggest that you backup all your data before you begin eliminating anything, just to dodge any catastrophe.